donlapark/XLabel/experiments/Readme.md

 This folder contains experiments as detailed in the paper.
-See `Experiments.ipynb` for the code of the experiments performed on a synthetic dataset `NCD_synthetic.csv`.
+See [Experiments.ipynb](Experiments.ipynb) for the code of the experiments performed on a synthetic dataset [NCD_synthetic.csv](NCD_synthetic.csv).
 Thus the results shown in the notebook are not exactly the same as those in the paper.

 The synthetic dataset was generated from [DataSynthesizer[(https://github.com/DataResponsibly/DataSynthesizer).